nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list items
+1. User requests to list items.
-2. Contact nUS shows a list of items such as lectures
+2. Contact nUS shows a list of items such as lectures.
-3. User requests to edit a specific attribute module in the list
+3. User requests to edit a specific attribute module in the list.
-4. Contact nUS edits the specific attribute of the module
+4. Contact nUS edits the specific attribute of the module.

     Use case ends.